coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Print LoadPath @dirpath.
+.. cmdv:: Print LoadPath @dirpath

 Works as ``Print LoadPath`` but displays only the paths that extend the :n:`@dirpath` prefix.

-.. cmd:: Add ML Path @string.
+.. cmd:: Add ML Path @string

 This command adds the path :n:`@string` to the current OCaml loadpath (see the command `Declare ML Module`` in Section :ref:`compiled-files`).

-.. cmd:: Add Rec ML Path @string.
+.. cmd:: Add Rec ML Path @string

 This command adds the directory :n:`@string` and all its subdirectories to the current OCaml loadpath (see the command ``Declare ML Module`` in Section :ref:`compiled-files`).

-.. cmd:: Print ML Path @string.
+.. cmd:: Print ML Path @string

 This command displays the current OCaml loadpath.
 This command makes sense only under the bytecode version of ``coqtop``, i.e.